shobhitnt/Parking-Lot-Design/README.md

   - Car would take 2 Grid Cells
   - Bus would take 3 Grid Cells
 - Vehicles can **only** be parked in one single row of parking space.
 As in horizontally only.
 Since between different rows would be a space, so that vehicles could move in and out of parking area.

+## Output
+Output is generated in a file name "dump.txt" in the same directory as the code.